 I changed each cap with a 250V ATC ceramic chip cap.

 The output power is now very stable and the supply current has dropped.
 Output is 3.5W with 13.8V supply.
-Some squeezing of the turns may improve this.

 I also experimented with the 30pF capacitor from the drains of the finals to ground.
 The efficiency went up slightly without it.
 I put a 30pF trimmer in its place and found best efficiency at almost no mesh of the trimmer.

 This photo shows the 3 x 1500 mAh 18500 lithium cells fitted.
 A balance connector is connected to the cells.